zincbase/zincdb/docs/API Reference.md

 **Arguments**:

-* `path` (array of strings or string, required): the path of the entity to update.
+* `path` (string or array of strings, required): the path of the entity to update.
 Can be either a leaf node, branch node (including the root), or a leaf node value's descendant property or array index.
 * `newValue` (any, required): the new value to assign the entity.

 **Example**: